 I have recently spent a short period of time in the USA.
-One of the major differences I have noticed, as compared to the UK, is that the majority of pubs, bars, restaurants and cafes all have free wi-fiWikipedia: Wi-Fi (/ˈwaɪfaɪ/) is a family of wireless network protocols, based on the IEEE 802.11 family of standards, which are commonly used for local area networking of devices and Internet access, allow... access.
+One of the major differences I have noticed, as compared to the UK, is that the majority of pubs, bars, restaurants and cafes all have free wi-fiWikipedia: Wi-Fi or WiFi(/ˈwaɪfaɪ/)[a], is a family of wireless network protocols, based on the IEEE 802.11 family of standards, which are commonly used for local area networking of devices and Internet ac... access.
 This is cheap, easy to set up and boosts your repeat business.
 There’s really little excuse not to do it.

 I am, in fact, typing this blog post using on-board wi-fi on a plane at 32,000 feet.
 It’s disgustingly slow, but cool none the less.